-Since different agencies interpret specific kinds of cryptocurrency differently based on how it intersects with their unique organizational mandates, there are possibly dozens of equally valid definitions depending on the specific case at hand.
-The objectives of these regulations, however, are fairly consistent: to ensure transparency to the public and the regulator, ensure market integrity, including safeguarding systems against cybercrime and market abuse, and protect investors from excessive risk.
+Since different agencies regulate crypto assets differently based on how they intersect with their unique organizational mandates, there are possibly dozens of equally valid definitions depending on the specific case at hand.
+The objectives of these regulations, however, are fairly consistent: to ensure financial markets’ transparency and integrity, safeguard systems against crime and abuse, and provide essential investor protections.

 Regulations for cryptocurrency businesses: The landscape today

 In the United States, the piece of legislation central to compliance with FATF’s AML/CFT standards is the Bank Secrecy Act (BSA), which was originally passed by Congress in 1970.
 The BSA requires all money services businesses (MSBs) — meaning any business that facilitates the transmission or exchange of currency, including cryptocurrency businesses — to implement Know Your Customer (KYC) and Anti-Money Laundering (AML) programs.
 This means that cryptocurrency businesses like cryptocurrency exchanges, cryptocurrency ATMs, Over the Counter (OTC) brokers, custody providers, and Peer-to-Peer exchanges must therefore register as MSBs with the Financial Crimes Enforcement Network (FinCEN), the bureau of the Treasury Department tasked with enforcing the BSA, and comply with BSA requirements.
 These rules formerly applied to just fiat currency, but have since been generalized to include digital assets.